Black activists and officials see a major threat in South’s plans to reopen

 Southern states were among the last to issue stay-at-home orders, with most shuttering the first week of April — days after much of the country closed schools, businesses, churches and public spaces.

 Nearly 6 in 10 black Americans live in the South, the largest region in the country and home to half of the 10 most populous states for African Americans: Florida, Texas, Georgia, North Carolina and Virginia.
-Three of the four cities with the highest percentage of African Americans are Southern, including Jackson, Mississippi, Miami Gardens, Fla., and Birmingham — where nearly 80 percent of all residents are black.
+Three of the four cities with the highest percentage of African Americans are southern, including Jackson, Miss., Miami Gardens, Fla., and Birmingham, Ala. — where nearly 80 percent of all residents are black.

 Some Southern governors have continued to stick to their decisions, including Kemp, who clashed with Donald Trump after the president publicly admonished Kemp for opening his state too early.